JiveOff/JiveOff/README.md

 > I am Antoine, a hobby Full-Stack Javascript developer.
 I also love designing UI/UX.

-> I am currently studying at the Université de Paris as a first year of DUT Informatique (eq. of CS).
+> I am currently studying the equivalent of Computer Science at the Université de Paris as a first year of DUT Informatique.

 I am fluent in:
 > - JavaScript/TypeScript